hoomberto/flashcards-starter/README.md

 ## Features
 - Users can run through a quiz featuring questions relating to prototype array methods
 - At the end of the quiz, users are given a score of their result.
+- At the end of the quiz, users are given the minutes and seconds it took for them to complete the quiz

 Fully playable rock paper scissors in which the user and computer choices are shown beneath what they pick
 ![alt text](https://media.giphy.com/media/IJcXynV0I365zgvsxH/giphy.gif "FlashCard Demo")